 Instead, involve your kids on your money journey.
 Set them up on an allowance system.

-In this post, I elaborate here on what we do at my house, with spend/save/give jars, as well as a guide to teaching kids about investing.
+In this post, I elaborate here on what we do at my house, with spend/save/give jars, as well as a guide to teaching kids about money.

-Talk to them about the importance of money for security, including all kinds of insurances.
+Talk to them about the importance of money for security, including all kinds of insurance policies.